 The tuition fee option is funded by tuition fees paid by the trainee and is open to all graduates.
 Trainees may receive a bursary from the National College for Teaching and Leadership (NCTL).
 Under School Direct you would know which school would be your home school before training takes place.

 Alternatively, the salaried option offers an employment-based route into teaching, in which the trainee is employed as an unqualified teacher by a school.
 This programme is only available to graduates with three or more years’ career experience.

 The Teaching Schools in Thurrock have a number of School Direct places (tuition and salaried) each year in both its primary and secondary schools.

-The Teach Thurrock Primary Partnership is the ITT arm of DPTSA and was formed by 14 Primary schools in the Thurrock area in 2012.
+The Teach Thurrock Primary Partnership is the ITT arm of TPTSA and was formed by 14 Primary schools in the Thurrock area in 2012.
 A shared vision of producing outstanding primary school teachers of the future brought the headteachers of these schools together to devise an innovative training programme under School Direct.
 The partnership has now grown to 17 schools and offer trainees a wide and varied experience whilst training.